danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 ---

-## Training and Test Sets
+## Training and Evaluation Sets
-XLKitLearn is able to work with separate training and test datasets.
-Test datasets are specified in the 'Evaluation' section of the add-in in a number of ways.
+XLKitLearn is able to work with separate training and evaluation datasets.
+Evaluation datasets are specified in the 'Evaluation' section of the add-in in a number of ways.
 First, a test dataset can be automatically generated as a percentage of the provided training set.
 Second, a test dataset can be specified manually in the same way the training data is specified.
 By default, the `No evaluation set` option is selected.

+DREW - expand this section a little, with bullets for each of the three options, referring to the randomization seed, etc...
+For the "select new set" feature, make sure you describe the requirement on column names

-!!! warning "Crashing"
+!!! warning "Large evaluation datasets"
-    As the evaluation dataset is output in its entirety, be careful not to generate an evaluation dataset that is too large, or Excel may crash.
+    If the evaluation dataset you provide is large, XLKitLearn will output it to a file directly rather than to the output Excel spreadsheet.

 ---

 ## Making Predictions on New Data

 Make predictions on new input data using the `Make predictions for new data` section.
 The model with the highest out-of-sample score is used to make predictions on the new data and the predicted outcomes will be added to the output.

+(DREW - refer back to requirements for column names above)

 ---

 ## The Randomization Seed

-XLKitLearn uses the randomization seed in a number of ways:
+The randomizing seed determines the choices XLKitLearn makes whenever randomizing is required.
+This includes

-1. Random splitting of training data into training and test datasets
+1. The random splitting of training data into training and test datasets
-2. Random splitting of training data into K folds for cross validation
+2. The random splitting of training data into K folds for cross validation
-3. Random permuting of features when fitting decision tree models (decision tree, boosted decision tree, random forest)

-The default value of the randomization seed is 123.
+3. The randomness involved in fitting models (eg: the random features selected in each tree of a random forest)

+If the add-in is run twice with the same randomization seed, the results will be *identical*.
+This can be useful in a classroom setting, to ensure the entire class gets the same answer.

 ---

 ## Understanding the Predictive Add-in Output
 The model output is dynamic based on the selected model and dataset.
 Depending on model type and parameters, not all of the following sections will be returned.

-The output will be separated into:
+DREW - I think we need a little more in each section here; perhaps you can take a second pass, and I'll them provide some comments on top?

+### Parameter tuning

-1. **Parameter Tuning**: First is a table summarizing the results of the k-fold cross-validation.
+First is a table summarizing the results of the k-fold cross-validation.
 Each row corresponds to one formula/parameter combination and includes the in-sample score, out-of-sample score, out-of-sample SE, formula, and parameter values.
 Below the table is a chart of the out-of-sample score and out-of-sample score SE by the row number.
 In the case of linear/logistic regression, out-of-sample score will also be shown against the number of nonzero coefficients, and for any of the decision tree models, out-of-sample score will be shown against number of trees.

+### Model

-2. **Model**: This section describes the model that was fit using the training/evaluation data.
+This section describes the model that was fit using the training/evaluation data.
 If single model is run, that model is described here, if multiple models were compared, the model that returned the highest average out-of-sample score on the training set is described.
 First, the model formula and parameters are given, along with the in-sample score.
 Next, if the model is a linear/logistic regression, coefficients will be shown.
 For other models, variable importance will be provided in both a table and a chart.

+### Model evaluation

-3. **Model Evaluation**: Lists every predicted and true outcome for the entire evaluation dataset.
+Lists every predicted and true outcome for the entire evaluation dataset.
 The AUC curve and the out-of-sample score for the evaluation set is also generated.

-   > Very large datasets can generate evaluation datasets that are too big for excel, so be mindful of how large your evaluation dataset when deciding to include the evaluation
+### Model prediction

-4. **Model Prediction**: The predicted outcomes for each input in the prediction dataset.
+The predicted outcomes for each input in the prediction dataset.
 > True outcomes will not be listed because predictions are being made on data that doesn't include outcomes

+### Equivalent Python Code

+This section is XLKitLearn's crown jewel.
+It contains automatically generated Python code that will carry out analyses equivalent to those run by XLKitLearn.

+The code in this section *not* simply the code that the add-in uses.
+It is a dynamically generated to ensure maximal pedagogical impact.
+The simplest scikit learn function will always be used in this code, and plentiful comments will be included.

+Note that:
+  - If the data was selected from a specific sheet in the Excel workbook, the generated Python code will attempt to pull the data from the same sheet.
+The Excel workbook has to be open for this to work.
-5. **Equivalent Python Code**: The Python code that can be run to produce identical results, which includes significant explanation in comments.
-Note that for this code to run properly, it must be in the same directory as the XLKitLearn add-in Excel file.
+  - If the data was loaded from a file, the generated Python code will attempt to pull the data from the same file.
+The code must therefore be in the same directory as the file.

+### Technical details

-6. **Technical Details**: The input settings that were used to run the analysis.
+The input settings that were used to run the analysis.
 This can be copied and pasted directly into the "Settings" in the Add-in tab to run the exact same analysis again.
 The add-in version and the time for each step of the analysis are also noted.

 ---

 ## Advanced Options

+DREW you clearly got tired by this point; let's take a second pass :-)

 Windows users have two advanced options below the settings to give the user more control over early termination and processing speed.
 Mac users have the option to "Attempt to terminate python".